abhixshek/knowledge-base/git.md

 `$git config --list --show-origin`

 ![[Pasted image 20230329012439.png]]
 Note how the red market values are coming from the system wide config file.
-The yellow is coming from the file specific to the user (--global). and the green are specific to this git repository I am in.
+The yellow is coming from the file specific to the user (--global). and the green are specific to **this** git repository I am in.

-You may see keys more than once, because Git reads the same key from different files (`[path]/etc/gitconfig `and `~/.gitconfig`, for example). **In this case, Git uses the last value for each unique key it sees.**
+You may see keys more than once, because Git reads the same key from different files (`[path]/etc/gitconfig `and `~/.gitconfig`, for example). **In such a case, Git uses the last value for each unique key it sees.**
+NOTE: Above we said that the system level config file sits at `[path]/etc/gitconfig` and as we can see in the image above, for me on windows that path is: `C:/Program Files/Git/etc/gitconfig`

 Configure your identity:
 `$git config --global user.name "abhixshek"`